Daryl Dawson

-Sir Daryl Michael Dawson, AC, KBE, CB, KC (born 12 December 1933) is a former Australian judge who served as a Justice of the High Court of Australia from 1982 to 1997.
+Sir Daryl Michael Dawson, AC, KBE, CB, KC (born 12 December 1933) is an Australian former judge who served as a justice of the High Court of Australia from 1982 to 1997.
 Before being appointed to the High Court, he served for periods as a legal officer in the Royal Australian Navy and as Solicitor-General of Victoria.

 Early life and education

 Dawson was born in Melbourne but raised in Canberra, where he attended Canberra High School.
 He completed his undergraduate education at the University of Melbourne, living at Ormond College and received a Bachelor of Laws with honours.
 He later completed a Master of Laws at Yale University on a Fulbright Scholarship.

 Career

 Legal career

 Dawson was admitted to the Victorian Bar in 1957 (and later to the Tasmanian Bar in 1972).
 In the 1960s, he served as a commander in the Royal Australian Navy's legal service in Melbourne, holding the rank of lieutenant commander in the Naval Reserve.
 He was appointed a Queen's Counsel in 1971, and served as the Solicitor-General of Victoria from 1974 to 1982.